grammyjs/website/site/docs/plugins/parse-mode.md

 ${bold(italic("bitalic!"))}
 ${bold(fmt`bold ${link("blink", "example.com")} bold`)}`);

-  // fmt can also be called like any other function await ctx.replyFmt(
+  // fmt can also be called like any other function. await ctx.replyFmt(
     fmt(
       ["", " and ", " and ", ""],